abarax/resume/resume.md

 Overview
 ---------

 *	I am a professional programmer with a passion for learning new things and solving hard problems.
-I have a blog here [www.leighappel.com] and a programming/technology based podcast here [www.hackandheckle.com] plus you can also check out my github here [https://github.com/abarax]
+I have a blog [here](www.leighappel.com) and a programming/technology based podcast [here](www.hackandheckle.com) plus you can also check out my github [here](https://github.com/abarax)

 Experience